bhargavi-gudur/STM32_Embedded_C/README.md

-# 🚀 STM32 Embedded C – GPIO Pin Toggle Project
+# 🚀 STM32 Embedded C Project

 ## 📘 Overview

 This project is a **bare-metal Embedded C implementation** for STM32 microcontrollers.
 It includes peripheral-level driver development focused on **GPIO**, with extensions possible for **SPI**, **UART**, and **I2C**.
 Development is done using **Keil uVision** and documented/version-controlled via **Visual Studio Code** + GitHub.